Applies to: Advanced Threat Analytics version 1.8

 Make sure to run the installation file from a local drive and not from a mounted ISO file to avoid issues in case a reboot is required as part of the installation.

-- If Microsoft .Net Framework is not installed, you will be prompted to install it when you start installation.
+- If Microsoft .Net Framework is not installed, you are prompted to install it when you start installation.
 You may be prompted to reboot after .NET Framework installation.

 On the Welcome page, select the language to be used for the ATA installation screens and click Next.

 Select Use Microsoft Update when I check for updates (recommended).
-This will adjust the Windows settings to enable updates for other Microsoft products (including ATA), as seen here.
+This adjusts the Windows settings to enable updates for other Microsoft products (including ATA), as seen here.

 On the Configure the Center page, enter the following information based on your environment:

-Field Description Comments Installation Path This is the location where the ATA Center will be installed.
-By default this is %programfiles%\Microsoft Advanced Threat Analytics\Center Leave the default value Database Data Path This is the location where the MongoDB database files will be located.
+Field Description Comments Installation Path This is the location where the ATA Center is installed.
+By default this is %programfiles%\Microsoft Advanced Threat Analytics\Center Leave the default value Database Data Path This is the location where the MongoDB database files are located.
 By default this is %programfiles%\Microsoft Advanced Threat Analytics\Center\MongoDB\bin\data Change the location to a place where you have room to grow based on your sizing.
 Note:

 - For large deployments the database should be on a separate physical disk.

-Center Service SSL Certificate This is the certificate that will be used by the ATA Console and ATA Center service.
+Center Service SSL Certificate This is the certificate that is used by the ATA Console and ATA Center service.
 Click the key icon to select a certificate installed or check self-signed certificate when deploying in a lab environment.
-Note that you have the option to create a self-signed certificate.
+You have the option to create a self-signed certificate.